Where to Stay

 Grand Lake Stream

-Farm Cove Community Forest.
-The Downeast Lakes Land Trust manages this 27,000-acre property for wildlife habitat, sustainable forestry, and public recreation.
+Downeast Lakes Community Forest.
+The Downeast Lakes Land Trust manages this 55,000-acre property for wildlife habitat, sustainable forestry, and public recreation.
 Access is from the village of Grand Lake Stream.
-The forest includes a 3,560-acre ecological reserve around Fourth Machias Lake, 62 miles of lakeshore on six lakes, extensive wetlands, and diverse forests.
-The Little Mayberry Cove Trail runs along the west shore of West Grand Lake from the parking area at the dam.
+The forest includes over 10,000 acres of ecological reserve, 90 miles of lakeshore on numerous lakes, extensive wetlands, and diverse forests.
+The Little Mayberry Cove Trail runs along the west shore of West Grand Lake from the parking area at the dam, and DLLT manages 6 other hiking trails.
 The Community Forest and the Downeast Lakes area has been designated a Globally Important Bird Area by the American Bird Conservancy.